THE MIDNIGHT HOUR…

-The water beating on the shore was incessant.
-Tom lay between the two dumpsters in the alley half a block from the lake, the water lapping along the shore probably intended by God to be comforting, but it was not.
-The water seemed to pound instead of move gently through his ear canals, and it affected his cold-induced dreams.
-A nearly destroyed sleeping bag, a purloined Chinese coat from Target (too cheap to have an alarm tag on it), and a Hudson Bay blanket probably thrown out half a dozen times, only to resurface once again, out of a crying need to protect a barely living human from freezing solid.
+The water beating on the cold lakeshore was incessant.
+Tom lay between the two dumpsters in the alley half a block from the lake, the water lapping along the edge if the nearby shore probably intended by God to be comforting, but it was not.
+The water seemed to pound instead of move gently through the man’s ear canals, and it affected his cold-induced dreams.
+A nearly destroyed sleeping bag, a purloined Chinese coat from Target (too cheap to have an alarm tag on it), and a Hudson Bay blanket, probably thrown out half a dozen times, only to resurface once again, out of a crying need to protect a barely living human from freezing solid.
+Those were the only collected possessions he had left.
 Tom tried to sleep but the water kept him up.
-He finally stood up slowly in the dark alley, wondering if there was any police video, but then realizing he really didn’t care.
+He finally stood slowly in the dark alley, wondering if there was any police video, but then realizing he really didn’t care.
 Police arrest and incarceration would be warmer than the alley he’d chosen to hold up in for the coming of what he knew was going to be one long and dangerously cold night.

 None of it mattered anymore, or did it?
-Tom reflected as he tried to sleep, in the mild wind, in the cold of the alley existence.
-The police had come several times.
+Tom reflected as he tried to sleep, in the mild wind, in the cold of his alley existence.
+The police had come in the night before, several times.
 They’d been going to haul him away to whatever came next until their boss showed up one night.
 Mike, his name was.
 He’d knelt by Tom’s side, taking it all in.
-Tom saw him take it all in.
-The neat police chief, a perfect mustache.
-A great black pick-up truck idling away.
-The chief should have locked him up but he didn’t.
-Instead, he knelt to say a few words.
-He’d asked about the 3rd Battalion 5th Marines tattoo I should never have allowed to be put on me, but had never been able to afford to have removed.
-The chief was a Marine.
+Tom watched the man check him out like a hawk examining prey.
+The stars on the man’s collar meant he was the police chief.
+His great black pick-up truck idled away just down the alley from where he lay The chief should have locked him up but he didn’t.
+Instead, he’d knelt to say a few words.
+He’d asked about the 3rd Battalion 5th Marines tattoo Tom should never have allowed it to be put on his forearm and had never been able to afford to have removed.
+The chief was an ex-Marine.
 It was in his eyes.
-It was in his shoulders and his character.
-He asked if I was a Marine but I’d just looked back at him, into his deep black eyes.
-He knew.
-He backed up.
+It was in his square shoulders and his solid character.
+The chief asked Tom if he was a Marine but Tom just looked back into the chief’s deep black eyes.
+The Chief new knew without any answer being given…

-Tom dreamed the dream of post-traumatic stress, although the VA people said he didn’t have that condition.
+Tom went back to sleep and dreamed his dream of post-traumatic stress, although the VA people said he didn’t have that condition.
 He dreamed that he was on the bridge of a ship that stuck way out over the land.
-He was standing at the starboard bridge of the ship near the very tip.
+He was standing at the starboard bridge of the ship near its very tip.
 The ship was passing through the Panama Canal.
-He looked down.
+Tom looked down.
 All kinds of people were down along the land below the bridge, as the metal shelf passed over them.
 They looked up at him.
 The ship moved slow.
 Tom wished it would move faster but that was not to be.
-He watched the people, his people, the ones who died so long ago, but somehow alive down on the ground next to the edge of the Panama Canal.
+He watched the people, his people, the ones who died so long ago, but somehow were alive down on the ground next to the edge of the canal.
 That was it.
-The undead dead people looked up at him and he looked down at them.
+The undead dead people looked up at him without expression and he looked down at them the same way.
 That dream could never be told to the VA counselors.
 They’d commit any such dream teller to some sort of asylum from which there would be no return, or at the very least, living on a mandatory prescription that would take away every shred of any identity he had left.
-Tom had his alley, his half a sleeping bag.
-He had the Kite Lady in a nearby store who yelled at him every day to get the hell out of ‘her’ alley but then showed up later with MacDonald’s bags and a cup of hot coffee.
+Tom had his alley, his half a sleeping bag and the other stuff.
+He also had the Kite Lady in a nearby store who yelled at him every day to get the hell out of ‘her’ alley, but then showed up later with MacDonald’s bags and a cup of hot coffee.
 The woman had an impossible personality, but a warm wonderful heart.
 Tom ate her fast food.
-He thanked her but without her ever being there to thank.
+He thanked her, but without her ever being there to thank.
 She put the food down, said something awful, and then retired, every time, back inside her store.
 She reminded Tom of his upbringing with the Maryknoll nuns in Hawaii.
-They’d love him but beat him all the time…because they loved me.
-Tom had not understood in those lonely hard days, but now he did.
+They’d loved him but beat him all the time…because they loved him.
+Tom had not understood, in those lonely hard days, but now he did.
 Getting beaten was okay, as long as the person beating you loved you.
-In Tom’s current condition, he needed all those kinds of understanding people he could get.
+In Tom’s current condition, he needed any and all those kinds of understanding people he could get.

 The night was long, tossed and cold.
 Tom could handle the cold.
-The dream that kept making him wake up so he’d end up diving right back into it, not so much.
-Nautical dawn was not far away, the time when darkness would be erased for another ten and a half hours in deep winter, at least where he was placed on the planet.
+The dream kept making him wake up, but he’d close his eyes and end up diving right back into it.
+Nautical dawn was not far away, the time when darkness would be erased for another ten and a half hours in deep winter, at least where Tom was placed on the planet.
 Tom’s goal was to wait, and he thought about that simple exercise.
 He’d come too far in life to know what he was waiting for.
 Waiting for specific things to happen in life was a part of his old life that would likely never return.
 Now, to live, he waited for what he hoped might be revealed, but could not in any way imagine what it might be.

 It was early night so he made his way down the alley toward a place called Popeyes Restaurant.
 He wondered if the food people actually paid a lot of money for was any good.
 But Tom wasn’t in search of any real answer to that question.
 He was actually there because the Mexicans working at the place came out of the back entrance all the time to either smoke or toss out the garbage.
 They saw him, and most probably saw their former selves in him, or at least so Tom thought.
-They fed him, mostly cast off lamb.
+They fed him, mostly cast-off lamb.
 Tom loved lamb.
 He wondered how they either knew that or lucked into knowing that.
-They gave with no concern about getting anything back and Tom was always surprised by the simple fact that they didn’t hold his being a white guy against me.
-Maybe the dirt fooled them.
-In the Corps, he’d showered twice a day, and later on, in real life, he’d kept that habit, but not anymore.
+They gave with no concern about getting anything back and Tom was always surprised by the simple fact that they didn’t hold his being a white guy against him.
+Their boss, a huge tough-looking man, occasionally came out to look at him but never said a word.
+Tom knew he wouldn’t get a bit of anything if that man didn’t approve.
+Tom knew he looked like a human dirtball.
+The big man would shake his head after a few seconds of staring and then go back into his restaurant.
+In the Corps, Tom showered twice a day, and later on, in real life, he’d kept that habit, but not anymore.
 There were no public showers open in the winter in Lake Geneva.
 Not a one.

-The man came from nowhere, the man.
-He came in something that out of Tom’s damaged vision appeared to be a giant Tonka truck, except there was a giant Mercedes star on the grill.
+A vehicle came seemingly from nowhere.
+It came, resembling something that out of Tom’s damaged vision appeared to be a giant Tonka truck, except there was a big Mercedes star on the grill.
+A man got out of the Tonka.
 What did he want, Tom wondered, as the man circled his small area and checked out everything about it.
-The man was meticulous, opening Tom’s pack, feeling the Hudson Bay for substance, or whatever information that touching it might lend.
+The man was meticulous, opening Tom’s pack, feeling the Hudson Bay for substance, or whatever information that touching it might give him.

 “What do you want?”
-Tom rasped out, the words of his alcohol adjusted vocal cords barely being able to make understandable.
+Tom rasped out, the words, his alcohol adjusted vocal cords barely being able to make understandable.

-“I was called, so I came,” the diminutive man said, settling into a crouch that allowed the bottom edge of his rich wool coat to almost touching the offensive surface of the alley asphalt.
+“I was called, so I came,” the diminutive man replied, settling into a crouch that allowed the bottom edge of his rich wool coat to almost touch the offensive surface of the alley asphalt.

 “You came out of the Nam?” the man asked, ignoring Tom’s question.

-“Yes, I was there,” Tom admitted, trying to think about any good reason he might have for responding truthfully to the strange and obviously wealthy man.
+“Yes, I was there,” Tom admitted, trying to think about any good reason he might have for responding truthfully to the strange man.

-“Yes, you were there where?” the man continued, rocking a bit on his heels, but giving the impression that he wasn’t in any hurry at all.
-The big cute truck idled, almost too silent to hear.
+“Where?” the man continued, rocking a bit on his heels, but giving the impression that he wasn’t in any hurry at all.
+His big cute truck idled, almost too silent to hear.

-“Khe Shan, the Rock Pile and then on down the A Shau,” Tom replied, the running images of so long ago running like a very rapid kaleidoscope through his mind.
+“Khe Shan, the Rock Pile and then on down the A Shau,” Tom replied, the stark discomforting images of so long ago running like a very rapid kaleidoscope through his mind.

-“Difficult,” Tom repeated, but the man just waited, saying nothing further.
+“Rather difficult,” Tom repeated, wanting to laugh but not even smiling.
+The man just waited, saying nothing further.